SymfonyCasts/symfony6/sfcasts/ep3-doctrine/param-converter.md

-# Param Converter
+# Param Converter & 404's

 We've programmed the happy path.
-When I go to `/mix/13`, my database *does* find a mix with ID 13 and life is *good*.
+When I go to `/mix/13`, my database *does* find a mix with that id and... life is *good*.
 But what if I change this to `/99`? *Yikes*.
-That's a 500 error - *not* something we want our site to ever do.
+That's a 500 error: *not* something we want our site to *ever* do.
 This really *should* be a 404 error.
-How do we trigger a 404?
-Easy peasy!
+So, how do we trigger a 404?

+## Triggering a 404 Page

-Over in our method, this `$mix` object will either be a `$VinylMix` object *or* null if one is not found.
-We can say `if (!$mix)`, and then, to trigger a 404, say `throw $this->createNotFoundException()`.
-You can give this a message if you want, but this will only be seen by developers.
+Over in the method, this `$mix` variable will either be a `VinylMix` object *or* null if one isn't found.
+So we can say `if (!$mix)`, and then, to trigger a 404, `throw $this->createNotFoundException()`.
+You can give this a message if you want, but it'll only be seen by developers.

-This `createNotFoundException()`, as the name suggests, creates an `Exception` object.
-So we're actually throwing an exception here.
-That's nice, because it means that code after this won't be run.
-Normally, if you or something in your code throws an exception, it will become a 500 error, but this is a *special* type of exception that maps to a 404.
+This `createNotFoundException()`, as the name suggests, creates an exception object.
+So we're actually *throwing* an exception here... which is nice, because it means that code *after* this won't be executed.

+Now, *normally* if you or something in your code throws an exception, it will trigger a 500 error.
+But this method creates a *special* type of exception that maps to a 404.
 Watch!
 Over here, in the upper right, when I refresh...
+404!

+By the way, this is *not* what the 404 or 500 pages would look like on production.
-404 error!
-On production, you can customize your error pages, making a separate error page for 404 errors, 403 Access Denied errors, or even... *gasp* ...
+If we switched to the `prod` environment, we'd see a pretty generic error page with no details.
+Then you *customize* how those look, even making separate styles for 404 errors, 403 Access Denied errors, or even... *gasp* ...
 500 errors if something goes *really* wrong.
 Check out the Symfony docs for how to customize error pages.

+## Param Converter: Automatic Query

 Okay!
-We've queried for a single `VinylMix` object and even handled 404 errors.
+We've queried for a single `VinylMix` object and even handled the 404 path.
 But we can do this with *way* less work.
 Check it out!
-Replace the `$id` argument here with a *new* argument, typehinted with our entity, `VinylMix`, and then we'll call it... how about `$mix` to match our variable below.
-Then delete the query... and also the 404.
-And now, we don't even need this `$mixRepository` argument, since we're no longer using it.
+Replace the `$id` argument with a *new* argument, type-hinted with our entity class `VinylMix`.
+Call it, how about, `$mix` to match the variable below.
+Then... delete the query... and also the 404.
+And now, we don't even need the `$mixRepository` argument at all.

-All right, this deserves some explanation.
-So far, the things that are allowed to be arguments to your controller are route wildcards like `$id` *or* services.
-If you typehint an entity class, Symfony will try to query for that object *automatically*.
-Because we have have a wildcard called `$id`, it will take this value (so "99" or "16"), and try to query for a vinyl mix whose ID is *equal* to that value.
-If I go back and refresh... it *doesn't* work:
+This... deserves some explanation.
+So far, the "things" that we are "allowed" to have as arguments to our controllers are (1) route wildcards like `$id` or (2) services.
+Now we have a *third* thing.
+When you type-hint an *entity* class, Symfony will query for the object *automatically*.
+Because we have have a wildcard called `{id}`, it will take this value (so "99" or "16") and query for a `VinylMix` whose `id` is *equal* to that.
+The name of the wildcard - `id` in this case - needs to match the property name it should use for the query.

+But if I go back and refresh... it *doesn't* work!?

-`Cannot autowire argument $mix of "App\Controller\MixController::show()": it references class "App\Entity\VinylMix" but no such service exists.`
+> Cannot autowire argument `$mix` of `MixController::show()`: it references

-But we *know* this isn't a service.
-It's supposed to be doing that query logic I just told you about.
-So, to get this feature to work, you need to install another bundle.
-In Symfony 6.2, this functionality should work in Symfony itself without that bundle, but installing it is no problem.
-Find your command line and say:
+> `VinylMix` but no such service exists.

+We *know* this isn't a service... so that make sense.
+But... why isn't it querying for the object like I just said it would?

+Because... to get this feature to work, we need to install another bundle!
+Well, if you're using Symfony 6.2 and a new enough DoctrineBundle - probably version 2.8 - then this *should* work without needing *anything* else.
+But since we're using Symfony 6.1, we need one extra library.

+Find your terminal and say:

 ```terminal
 composer require sensio/framework-extra-bundle
 ```

-This is a bundle full of nice little shortcuts that are slowly being moved into Symfony itself.
-This bundle will, at some point soon, become deprecated because you won't need it.
-And now, without doing anything else... it works!
+This is a bundle full of nice little shortcuts that, by Symfony 6.2, will all have been moved into Symfony itself.
+So eventually, you won't need this.

+And now... without doing anything else... it works!
+It automatically queried for the `VinylMix` object and the page renders!
 And if you go to a bad ID, like `/99`... yes!
 Check it out!
-We get a 404 error!
-This feature is called a "PeramConverter".
-You can see it says:
+We get a 404!
+This feature is called a "ParamConverter"... which is mentioned in the error:

-`App\Entity\VinylMix object not found by the @PeramConverter annotation.`
+> `VinylMix` object not found by the `@ParamConverter` annotation.

-We don't actually *have* an `@PeramConverter` annotation.
-It's really referring to this automatic query functionality.
-So if I need to query for *multiple* objects, like down in `browse()`, I will use my repository.
-But if I need to query for a *single* object in a controller, I'll use this trick here.
+*Anyways*, I *love* this feature.
+If I need to query for *multiple* objects, like in the `browse()` action, I'll use the correct repository service.
+But if I need to query for a *single* object in a controller, I use this trick.

-Next, let's make it possible to upvote and downvote our mixes by leveraging a simple form.
+Next, let's make it possible to up vote and down vote our mixes by leveraging a simple form.
+To do this, for the first time, we will *update* an entity in the database.